Vanguard Digital Advisor review 2023

 If you’re looking for a robo-advisor with more features, then check out Betterment and Wealthfront, both perennially high scorers in Bankrate’s reviews.
 You’ll get premium features and similar investor-friendly services such as low-cost funds.
 Another popular pick is Schwab Intelligent Portfolios, not least because of that company’s investor-first street cred.

 Pros: Where Vanguard Digital Advisor stands out

 You’ve come to expect low costs from Vanguard, and the company delivers on that promise with its robo-advisor, whether it’s the management fee or the costs of the ETFs it invests in.

-Vanguard uses a bit of a different pricing structure from many robo-advisors, which add a management fee on top of the ETFs’ fees.
+Vanguard uses a bit of a different pricing structure from most robo-advisors, which add a management fee on top of the ETFs’ fees.
 In contrast, Vanguard targets an all-in fee of 0.20 percent, which includes the prices of the ETFs, which themselves already charge very low fees.
 That means all-in you’d pay a very competitive $20 each year for every $10,000 invested.

 Naturally, Vanguard Digital Advisor uses its in-house ETFs.
 That’s not surprising since a huge portion of the robo-advisor industry turns to the company’s funds as primary ETFs for their services.
 In total, you’ll pay about 0.05 percent for your funds, about as low as it goes, with the expense ratio on the funds ranging from 0.03 percent to 0.08 percent.
 But unlike other robos that add the costs of ETFs to the management fee, all costs here are included in the all-in fee.